wxsd-sales/kiosk-pwa-url-modifier/README.md

 # Kiosk PWA URL Modifier

-This example macro shows how you can automatically add a Webex Devices Device Id as a URL parameter to either the Kiosk or PWA URL.
+This example macro shows how you can automatically adds the Webex Devices Device Id to the Kiosk, Signage, PWA or Web App URLs on a Webex Device

 This is useful if you wish to identify which device loaded your Web App.
 This approach makes it convenient to use a single URL template for multiple devices and let the macro do the hard work of customising the URL.